-General Fund ASB Fund Capital Projects Fund Debt Service Fund Transportation Vehicle Fund Nonspendable Fund Balance
+General Fund ASB Fund Capital Projects Fund Debt Service Fund Transportation Vehicle Fund

+Nonspendable Fund Balance

-Inventory and Prepaid Items
+Inventory and Prepaid Items \$3,381.15

 Restricted Fund Balance

 For Other Items

 For Unequalized Deductible

 Revenue

-For Fund Purpose \$25,870 \$121,531
+For Fund Purpose 82,692.82 \$14,843.69

-For Carryover of Restricted \$250.420
+For Carryover of Restricted \$36,554.35

-Revenues \$250,420
+Revenues \$50,554.55

 For Skill Centers

 For Carryover of Food Service

 Revenue

-For Debt Service \$608,628
+For Debt Service 578,833.64

+General Fund ASB Fund Capital Projects Fund Debt Service Fund Transportation Vehicle Fund

 For Arbitrage Rebate

 For Self-Insurance

 For Uninsured Risks

+Restricted from Bond Proceeds

+Committed from Levy

+Proceeds

+Restricted from State Proceeds

+Restricted from Federal

+Proceeds

+Restricted from Other

+Proceeds

+Restricted from Impact Fee

+Proceeds

+Restricted from Mitigation Fee

+Proceeds

+Restricted from Undistributed

+Proceeds

 Committed Fund Balance

 For Economic Stabilization

-Other Commitments \$334,204
+Other Commitments

 Assigned Fund Balance

 Contingencies

 Other Capital Projects

 Other Purposes

-Fund Purposes \$10,658
+Fund Purposes 554,531.38

-Unassigned Fund Balance \$3,495,306
+Unassigned Fund Balance 1,653,795.78

-The Board of Directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall try to maintain a minimum fund balance of up to 15% of the current year's budgeted expenditures.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned Fund Balance.
-The Board of Directors have also set aside a portion of fund balance for purposes of committing it to long-term priorities of the district.
+The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
+The policy is that the District will strive to maintain 9% percentage of general fund budgeted expenditures.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of unassigned fund balance.

-NOTE 15: DEFINED CONTRIBUTION PENSION
+NOTE 12: DEFINED CONTRIBUTION PENSION